fricze/observable-gallery/display-photos.md

 # Photo gallery
 We’re starting with simple photo gallery.
 To create it we need one service and two components.

 Photos service will start with one field: `photos`.
-It's an array with a bunch of example photos.
-First we're going to use it to display our gallery.
-Later, we'll gradually add Observables and interactvity, based on this array with photos.
+It’s an array with a bunch of example photos.
+First we’re going to use it to display our gallery.
+Later, we’ll gradually add Observables and interactvity, based on this array with photos.

 Our Photo interface looks like this: